Global Entry: What is it and is it Worth it for Travelers?

 Global Entry = No wait during re-entry

-Incidentally, I actually have yet to utilize Global Entry for myself.
-However, my wife took a trip to Paris last month and got to test it out for the first time.
+My wife was actually the first one of us to give Global Entry a shot following a trip she took to Paris.
 From what she reported back to me, she experienced literally no line when re-entering the U.S. in Miami.
 All she had to do was visit one of the special kiosks, scan her passport and her fingers, answer a few on-screen questions, and she was off.
 She estimates that this managed to save her at least half an hour compared to those who had to wait in the regular line.
 It also saved her the trouble of filling out a customs form as these are unnecessary for Global Entry users.
 Given all of this, she was pretty psyched about her experience.

 The application process was both long and short